Nature

 Cornelia Carey Sanctuary

-Woods Hole resident Cornelia Carey donated the Knob to the Salt Pond Area Bird Sanctuaries in the early 1970s.
+Woods Hole resident Cornelia Carey donated the land to the Salt Pond Area Bird Sanctuaries in the early 1970s.
 Before then, the land was part of the historic Quissett Harbor House, a popular summer resort run by the Carey family.
 Visitors can still view several of the old resort buildings in the parts of the sanctuary adjacent to Quissett Harbor Road.

 From atop the Knob, visitors have stunning views of Buzzards Bay and the surrounding land.
 On a clear day, visitors can see New Bedford and Rhode Island to the west, the Elizabeth Islands to the south, and the Cape Cod Canal to the north.
 There’s plenty of room, on top of the Knob, for more than two dozen people to catch a sunset or watch boat traffic travel through the canal.